J-VAR: Analysis of RR Lyrae light curves in seven optical bands

 {Received \textbf{XXX}; accepted \textbf{XXX}}

-\abstract { RR Lyrae stars are key distance indicators and tracers of old stellar populations in the Milky Way and its satellites.
-Accurate period and amplitude measurements are essential for constraining stellar evolution and mapping Galactic structure.
-The Javalambre VARiability (J-VAR) survey provides valuable time-series data across seven optical bands, including $gri$ and four medium and narrow bands. } { Our goal is to construct and analyze light curves for RR Lyrae stars identified in the first data release (DR1) of the J-VAR survey using the \textit{Gaia} DR3 variable stars catalog as a reference. } { The light curves of $315$ RR Lyrae were analyzed by fitting templates from the Sloan Digital Sky Survey (SDSS) multiband template library.
-The periods and amplitudes for the seven bands in J-VAR were independently obtained from the best-fitted templates. } { The J-VAR periods show strong agreement with \textit{Gaia} DR3 values, which confirms the reliability of the applied methodology.
-The Bailey diagram for each J-VAR filter reveals the expected trend for RRab and RRc stars, with larger pulsation amplitudes at bluer wavelengths.
-After normalizing by the $r$-band amplitude, an exponential trend is found, with the bluer J-VAR filter centered at $395$ nm having twice the amplitude of the reddest J-VAR passband at $861$ nm.
-The normalized amplitudes of the RR Lyrae stars from {\it Gaia} and the Zwicky Transient Facility (ZTF) are consistent with the J-VAR trend.
-Finally, the SDSS templates derived from broadbands also provide a proper description for the medium and narrow band light curves. } { The J-VAR RR Lyrae catalog offers reliable pulsation parameters and light curves in seven optical filters, allowing the systematic study of amplitude trends from $395$ to $860$ nm and offering a unique benchmark for theoretical models. }
+\abstract { RR Lyrae stars, with their accurate period and amplitude measurements, constrain stellar evolution and map Galactic structure.
+The Javalambre VARiability (J-VAR) survey is the time-domain extension of the Javalambre Photometric Local Universe survey, which provides time-series data across seven optical bands, including $gri$ and four medium and narrow bands. } { Our goal is to construct and analyze light curves for RR Lyrae stars identified in the J-VAR's first data release using the \textit{Gaia} third data release (DR3) Variable Stars catalog as a reference. } { The light curves of $315$ RR Lyrae were analyzed by fitting templates from the Sloan Digital Sky Survey Multiband Template Library.
+The periods and amplitudes for the seven bands in J-VAR were independently obtained from the best-fitted templates. } { The J-VAR periods show strong agreement with \textit{Gaia} DR3 values.
+The Bailey diagram for each J-VAR filter shows larger pulsation amplitudes at bluer wavelengths.
+Amplitudes, after normalizing by the $r$-band amplitude, show an exponential trend, with the bluer J-VAR filter centered at $395~\text{nm}$ having twice the amplitude of the reddest J-VAR passband at $861~\text{nm}$.
+The normalized amplitudes of the RR Lyrae stars from {\it Gaia} and the Zwicky Transient Facility are consistent with the J-VAR trend.
+Finally, the SDSS templates derived from broadbands also provide a proper description for the medium and narrow band light curves. } { The J-VAR RR Lyrae catalog offers reliable pulsation parameters and light curves in seven optical filters, allowing the systematic study of amplitude trends from $395~\text{nm}$ to $860~\text{nm}$. }

 \keywords{Stars: variables: RR Lyrae - Surveys: J-VAR - Techniques: photometric - methods: statistical}